Skip to main content

 When I told the tour organiser how much I had enjoyed the flowers at Cheget, he insisted that I come with them to Dombay as well.
 Different valley, same deal -cheap bus fares, expensive chairlifts.
 It was another lovely day and this time Yana, a student from Pyatigorsk translated for me.

-First Leg -Waiting for the Cable Car
+First leg - waiting for the Cable Car

 The vegetation was lusher here than at Cheget and in the village at the top of the chairlift I found something very like comfrey, except that it had deep blue flowers.
-I had always found comfrey to be very good for bruises, sprains and broken bones, so thinking I might use it on my foot, I asked one of the ladies who sold herbs if they ever used this plant for that kind of thing.
+I had always found comfrey to be very good for bruises, sprains and broken bones, so thinking I might use it on my foot, I asked one of the ladies who sold herbs in the market if they ever used this plant for that kind of thing.
 She looked at me blankly.
 Then she said, "No, we just go to the pharmacy."

-View from the Top
+View from the top

 Everywhere people were posing for their "Here's me at such - and -such photos."
-Russians are even worse than the Japanese when it comes to that kind of thing and couldn't understand that I wasn't desperate to have my photo taken.
-I wandered around for a while trying to get an untrammelled view of the mountains and suddenly realised I was starving.
+Russians are even worse than the Japanese when it comes to selfies and couldn't understand that I wasn't desperate to have my photo taken.
+I wandered around the marketplace perched on the side of one of the mountains for a while trying to get an untrammelled view of the mountains and suddenly realised I was starving.
 I had had no breakfast and this bus didn't make the usual snack stops on the way.
 The aroma of shashlik being cooked filled the air.
 I counted my change.
 I had 100 roubles (about $3) left after the chairlift and the shashlik was 200 roubles a serve.
 I asked the shashlik seller if I could have a half one and was a bit disappointed when he said "No."

 A little while later, he came with an enormous skewer of meat complete with all the trimmings, bread, onions, sauce and fresh herbs.
 Nor would he take one rouble for it.
-It was utterly delicious and the first real meal I had had since I accidently ordered two meals at Krasnoyarsk.
+It was utterly delicious and the first real meal I had had since I accidentally ordered two meals at Krasnoyarsk.
 I'll put his card in here when I can find it again as I would thoroughly recommend him!

 Then it was a three chairlift ride back down to the village where I couldn't find my 'group' or my bus.
 This lovely man drove me around for hours looking at the identical buses until we found it.